blex-max/apb-pileup-browser/README.md

 - **Downstream use** — it's a normal sqlite3 file, so anything with a sqlite driver can read it.
 - **Sharing** — send a colleague exactly the reads you're looking at, at a fraction of the size, without them needing the original BAM/CRAM or a genome browser of their own.
 - **Debugging** (for developers) — a stable snapshot of exactly what got loaded, inspectable without the original alignment file or the TUI.
 Mostly relevant if you're developing `apb` itself, rather than just using it.

+### A Word on Indexing Systems

+`htslib`/`samtools`/`bcftools`, and by extension all alignment and VCF data, work across 3 (3!!) coordinate systems.
+This can be tricky to navigate.

+`apb` uses 0-based half-open coordinates throughout.
+This has the advantage of being identical to the VCF `POS` field per the VCF specification, but the disadvantage of being different at the command line to `samtools view`, which uses 1-based half-open coordinates.
+By example, `apb ... chr1:100` is equivalent to `samtools view ... chr1:101`.

 ## Future Roadmap